xp-framework/xp-contrib/maven-xpframework-plugin/README.md

 Maven XP-Framework plugin
 =======================================================================

-Maven XP-Framework plugin is a Maven2 plugin to manage the lifecycle of an XP-Framework project:
+Maven XP-Framework plugin is a Maven 2/3 plugin to manage the lifecycle of an XP-Framework project:

-* compile
+* compile sources
-* test
+* run tests
-* package
+* package to XAR

 Build and install the Maven XP-Framework plugin